Yousazoe/HEXO-BLOG/source/_posts/AOJ0.md

 ##### Input

 In the first line, six integers assigned to faces are given in ascending order of their corresponding labels.
-In the second line, the number of questions qq is given.
+In the second line, the number of questions q is given.

-In the following qq lines, qq questions are given.
+In the following q lines, q questions are given.
 Each question consists of two integers on the top face and the front face respectively.

 ##### Output